di-teach/supinfo_5lake_course/lessons/03-data-science-basics/ReadMe.md

 ---

-### **Prerequisites**

-- Basic knowledge of Python programming.
-- Familiarity with machine learning and deep learning concepts.
-- Understanding of time series data and forecasting.

----

 ### **Step 1: Set Up Your Databricks Workspace**

 Check that your Databricks workspace is set up (if you have not done so already during a previous exercise).

 ---

-## Step 2: Import and Explore the Dataset
+## Step 2: Import and explore the Dataset

 **Objective**: Load a real-world dataset into Databricks and perform exploratory data analysis (EDA).